 Schools and colleges can play an important role in safeguarding children from forced marriage.
-There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found on pages 13-14 of the Multi-agency guidelines: Handling cases of forced marriage.
+There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found in the Multiagency guidelines: Handling cases of forced marriage (last updated April 2023).
+Further information on forced marriage is available in guidance published on gov.uk and by the Forced Marriage Unit.
 School staff can also contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.